dsci445-csu/hw-7/README.md

     e) Now perform $K$ means clustering with $K = 3$ on the first two principal components rather than the raw data.
 Comment on the results.

     f) Using the `scale()` function, perform $K$ means clustering with $K = 3$ on the data *after scaling each variable to have standard deviation one*.
 How do these results compare to those obtained in b)-e)?

-3. In this folder, there is a data set called `gene_exp.csv` that consists of $40$ tissue samples with measurements on $1,000$ genes.
-The first $20$ are from healthy patients while the second $20$ are from a diseased group.

-    a) Load the data into `R`.
-Note, there are no headers in the file.
-    b) Apply hierarchical clustering to the samples using correlation-based distance and plot the dendrogram.
-Do the genes separate the samples into the two groups?
-Do your results depend on the type of linkage used?
-    c) Your collaborator wants to know which genes differ the most across the two groups.
-Suggest a way to answer this question and apply it here.

 Turn in in a pdf of your homework to canvas using the provided Rmd file as a template.
 Your Rmd file on the server will also be used in grading, so be sure they are identical.